korningf/git-pass/README.md

 .

-For now tt works in its rudiments, we can add, list and show secrets or entire secret files.
+For now it works in its rudiments, we can add, list and show secrets or entire secret files.

 We will complete most of the original pass functionality, bar maybe edit and QR encode stuff.

-We may add enhacements to both, but that would mean a amjor fork of trhge original  `pass`.
+We may add enhacements to both, but that would mean a major fork of trhe original  `pass`.

 We are debating whether such enhancements should go in a separate project.

 .

-Now Powershell Secret-Management is pretty good but it's tightly coupled to a Windows Stack.
+For added portability, we can also implement the PowerShel.SecretManagement ISecureVault API

-This means we can expose pass as a SecretVault provider, and then  use it for Windows Apps.
+and integrate with the windows application ecosystem.

 _TODO_

-And we can trhen also easily with other popular secret managers, like HahshiCorp Vault.
+And we can then also easily with other popular secret managers, like HahshiCorp Vault.

 _TODO_

 # Enhancements

 The beauty of pass is almost all the intelligence is in GPG and the dir structure.